dhis2/dhis2-docs/src/commonmark/en/content/android/android-event-capture-app.md

 when you switch between sections.

 The *Complete* button on the second bar will mark the event as complete.
-The Validate button will trigger a check for validness of the information you have entered based on the validation rules which have been set up for the program.
+The Validate button will trigger a check for validity of the information you have entered based on the validation rules which have been set up for the program.